zhus-dika/math_modelling_compressor_unit/README.md

 6. ---> open file data/dataset.xlsx

-Computation results will be shown in the file data/dataset.xlsx.
+The calculation results will be shown as plots in the file totalHoursComputations.nb, and the calculation results will be written to data/dataset.xlsx.

 _Example output plots:_